Creative DirectorsLeisa Wall, Peter Vegas

-Aotearoa’s drinking water, wastewater and storm water - our three waters - are facing a crisis.
-So after working with local councils, the New Zealand Government has come up with a solution.
-They want to build a better system for our three waters that is still owned by the community it serves.
+Aotearoa’s drinking water, wastewater and stormwater - our three waters - are facing a crisis.
+So, after working with local councils, the New Zealand Government has come up with a solution.
+They want to build a better system for our three waters that is still owned by the communities it serves.

-Social-cause and PSA communications tend to reinforce the “warm-fuzzy” high so much they blur into the back of people’s minds quite quickly.
-So we chose to break the mould, and took a more light-hearted and humorous approach in our visual direction.
+Social-cause and PSA communications tend to reinforce the “warm-fuzzy” high, so much so they blur into the back of people’s minds quite quickly.
+So we chose to break the mould, and took a more quirky approach in our visual direction.
 We knew that with our distinctive illustrative style, our communications would be more disruptive and eye-catching, which was exactly what we needed if we were going to turn a serious, low-involvement topic into something that people actually engaged with.

-First, we made sure our bold and silly characters were all packed with personality, but still maintained enough simplicity in their design that reinforced the idea that this was an “easy decision”.
+First, we made sure our characters were all packed with personality, but still maintained enough simplicity in their design that reinforced the idea that this was an “easy decision”.

 We then worked with the animators to create a seamless transition between each scene, to imitate the flow of water.
 This complemented the whimsical track we composed using a theremin, inspired by the experimental beats from legendary 70s composer Mort Garson.